 Restoring wallets is a deterministic mathematical process.
 If you enter a set of inputs, you will always recover the same wallet.
 If any of those inputs are different from your original wallet, you will instead recover an empty wallet.
-If you are sure you are using the correct recovery phrase, we identified 3 cases where users can make a mistake.

 Case 1 - Most probably it's because you added a BIP39 passphrase when your wallets didn't have it originally.
 By default Coinomi wallets don't use that option because it's dangerous for new users.
 Do the restoration process again without enabling the option.
-Input all 18 words in lowercase characters.
+Input all words in lowercase characters.

 Example: you can test this by recovering a wallet with the Recovery Phrase "area fog genius".
 When the option isn't checked, you will see the BTC transaction history when adding it.
 If you enable the option and type anything, you will recover a completely blank wallet.

 Case 2 - The opposite is also true.
 You enabled the extra BIP39 passphrase on your original wallet, but forgot to enable it on the restoration process, or used the wrong passphrase.
 Do the restoration process again using the correct passphrase.
-Input all 18 words using lowercase characters.
+Input all words using lowercase characters.